 There were several material differences between budgeted and estimated expenditures.
 Action 5 shows an increase in expenditures as additional fences and gates were constructed around a majority of the school sites to provide added layers of safety and security.
-Additionally, Action 2 shows an increase in material expenditures with the implementation of the Second Step curriculum district-wide, along with professional development for certificated teachers that involved on-site coaching and demonstration lessons, along with limited pull out training due to a shortage of substitute teachers.
+Additionally, Action 2 shows an increase in material expenditures with the implementation of the Second Step curriculum district-wide, along with professional development for certificated teachers that involved on-site coaching and demonstration lessons, along with limited pull out training.
+Action 4 shows a decrease in material expenditures, which was due to personnel losses.